 13. Birthday Celebrations

 Many of the snacks sold throughout the Disneyland Resort have an upgrade option.
 Choose to have your popcorn sold in a regular carton or splurge on a whimsical souvenir bucket.
 When ordering a kid’s meal at Flo’s V-8 Cafe you can opt for a Lightning McQueen keepsake.
-Order the “Kitchen Sink” like we did at Clarabelle’s and receive a souvenir Mickey-themed sink (mine holds desk supplies at home!)
+Order the “Kitchen Sink” like we did at Clarabelle’s and receive a souvenir Mickey-themed sink.
+Reuse them when you return home (my Kitchen Sink holds desk supplies at home!).

 *Money Saving Splurge* – The Kitchen Sink is definitely big enough to share.
 Order ice cream cones separately if you want to fill them with the sundae from the “sink”.